icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Binary terminals: Lines are no longer broken each 16 bytes by default, they now by default are broken on every chunk (related to bug #477).
 - Consequently, chunk line break settings are now located in the text/binary specific dialog.
+- Comma and semicolon added to list of predefined EOL sequences (feature request #409).
+- Option to [Copy Text / File Path to Clipboard] (bug #493).
+- Option to hide undefined commands (feature request #410).
 - Adaptive monitor update rate further improved.
 - Calculation of byte/line rates improved.
 - For Bin/Oct/Dec/Hex/Unicode radix, ASCII control characters are no longer converted to mnemonics.